duchri66/Pipeline_Example/README.md

-# Pipeline_Example
+# Pipeline-exzmple
-Example d'un Pipeline avec Jenkins et GitHub
+Example of pipeline with jenkins